akrabat/tweaked-noteplan-themes/README.md

 - `font-sfpro.jq`: Sets the font to SFPro
 - `font-user-from-settings.jq`: Enables control of the font from NotePlan's Editor settings
+- `no-underline-on-titles.jq`: Turns off underlines on all titles
+- `no-background-on-hash-or-at.jq`: Makes background transparent for # and @ tags
 - `squash.jq`: Vertical space removal from https://github.com/tastapod/np-squash
 - `text-size.jq`: Body and title font sizes set based on variables

 `theme-specific` folder:

-- `toothbleach.jq`: No title underlines in the Toothbleach theme.
+- `toothbleach.jq`: No additional changes.
 - `default.jq`: Orange titles in the Orange theme.